SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis

+Additionally, each of these projects provides a comprehensive performance test suite, which can be used to quantitatively measure the degree of optimization.

-For each project, we cloned the latest available version and wrote a script to compile the code and run the built-in unit and performance tests.
-The performance testing results of these 5 projects contain between 2 and 45 distinct test cases, each test case typically reflecting the performance of a different functionality within the project.
+For each project, we cloned the latest available version and wrote a script to compile the code (for C/C++) or install the package (for Python) and run the built-in unit and performance tests.
+All C/C++ projects are built in release mode with compiler optimizations enabled.
+The performance testing results of these 10 projects contain between 2 and 45 distinct test cases for C/C++ projects and between 4 and 11 test cases for Python projects, each test case typically reflecting the performance of a different functionality within the project.
 We designed a consistent method for extracting the relevant data from each project.